2021 NBA Playoffs: Nuggets vs. Blazers odds, line, picks, Game 4 predictions from model on 99-66 roll - News Break

 2021 NBA Playoffs: Nuggets vs. Blazers odds, line, picks, Game 4 predictions from model on 99-66 roll

-The Denver Nuggets will try to take a commanding lead in the series when they visit the Portland Trail Blazers on Saturday for Game 4 of their first-round playoff matchup in the 2021 NBA Playoffs.
-The Nuggets have won the past two to go up 2-1, with Austin Rivers taking over in the fourth quarter of Game 3 to lead Denver to a 120-115 victory.
-Portland's Damian Lillard and Nikola Jokic of the Nuggets have been battling to be the top scorer throughout the series, and Lillard had a game-high 37 points while Jokic had 36 in Game 3.
-Rivers had 21 points, with 16 of those in the fourth quarter.www.cbssports.com
+The Portland Trail Blazers will try to even the series when they host the Denver Nuggets on Saturday in Game 4 of their first-round matchup in the 2021 NBA Playoffs.
+Portland has lost two straight after a 14-point road win in Game 1, and after allowing the Nuggets to regain home-court advantage, it will be desperate for a victory.
+Denver rode the hot hand of Austin Rivers to a 120-115 victory in Game 3, as the journeyman scored 16 of his 21 points in the fourth quarter.
+But the battle between Portland's Damian Lillard and Denver's Nikola Jokic on the score sheet has been the story of the series, and Lillard scored a game-high 37 and Jokic had 36 in Game 3.www.msn.com